tomduck/pandoc-fignos/README.md

 Demonstration: Processing [demo.md] with `pandoc --filter pandoc-fignos` gives numbered figures and references in [pdf], [tex], [html], [epub], [md] and other formats.

-More complex documents that use pandoc-fignos include this [scientific instrument manual] and this

 This version of pandoc-fignos was tested using pandoc 1.17.2, 1.16.0.2 and 1.15.2.
 It works under linux, Mac OS X and Windows.
 Older versions and other platforms can be supported on request.

 Installation of the filter is straight-forward.
 It is simple to use and has been tested extensively.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].